Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Erotic Romance: Sexual interaction and explicit sexuality is key to the story, and depicted frankly.
 However, unlike Late Night, sex is not the main focus of the story.

-Examples: 50 Shades of Grey, Blue is the Warmest Color, Bound
+Examples: 50 Shades of Grey, Blue is the Warmest Color, Bound, Secretary, 9 1/2 Weeks, The Piano Teacher

 Late Night: Essentially, pure sex.
 The focus of the story is on sex and sexual interactions, with little focus on romantic developments, character or plot.